Atul04singh/Js-jupiter-notebook-/README.md

 # Js-jupiter-notebook-
-This notebook have similar feel just like python jupiter notebook but made for java script
+This notebook have similar feel just like python jupiter notebook but made for java script ie -

+A lightweight in-browser JavaScript notebook where you can write, run, save, and export code blocks.
+Great for practicing JS, prototyping, or teaching code — no frameworks, no dependencies, just pure vanilla JavaScript.

+---

+## ✨ Features

+- Add multiple editable JavaScript code blocks
+- Run JS code and view output instantly
+- Save and load blocks using `localStorage`
+- Export all blocks with output to a **Markdown `.md` file**
+- Simple, clean, and responsive UI

+---

+## 📸 Preview

+>

+---

 ## 🧠 How It Works